 -Earn up to $3,500 cash bonus with deposit amount requirement

--Free Trades for 90 days when you open a new Ally Invest Securities Individual, Joint or Retirement account.
+-Free Trades for 90 days (up to $500 in value) when you open a new Ally Invest Securities Individual, Joint or Retirement account.

 -$4.95 per equity trade with no opening minimum & option trades 65¢ per contract